 Mirepoix (pronounced Meer-Pwah) is one of the first things you learn when you begin tackling the challenges of advanced recipes that professional cooking offers.
 You have more than likely used one form of a mirepoix or another in your lifetime.
 There are variations and it can vary widely based on its intended use or the type […]

 Chicken stock is easy to prepare and doesn’t take as long as beef stock.
-The difficulty in making chicken stock isn’t the process, but the preparation required in advance.
+The difficulty in making it isn’t the process, but the preparation required in advance.
 Buying whole chickens, breaking them down and saving the bones is cost-effective and useful, but can take up much more time than most people have.
-Making a plan of action on a week-to-week basis can help you keep on top of your chicken stock supply.
+Making a plan of action on a week-to-week basis can help you keep on top of your homemade chicken stock supply.

 Recommended Tools and Resources

 Before you venture out to start making chicken stock, it is important that you have the proper tools and equipment.
 I have a list of recommended products from Amazon that I have hand-picked.
 Whenever you click through these links and make a purchase, we earn a commission at no cost to you.
 Whether you decide to use our links or not, thank you for your support and I hope you enjoy our content.

 The backbone of any good kitchen is a proper stockpot.
 It does not have to be expensive to be great.

 Don’t forget that after the stock is done, you will need to transfer it to another pot.
 That means you will need two of similar capacity.
 To see our recommended product on Amazon, click here.